About

 The ethics and sustainability of the tools and materials I use are also key.
 I always use recycled gold (working towards zero metal waste), I use only vegan tools and materials, and my packaging currently consists of round mulberry paper boxes and hemp fabric.

 I first signed up to a smithing class at the Turpentine Gallery in Brixton back in 2017.
 Our first task was to cut into a piece of brass using a jeweller’s saw and that was it, I was hooked.
-Seven years on, and having completed many more classes and a two year residency in a studio shared with other jewellers, I’m super happy to be a designer / maker full time, with my own studio, in a converted pavilion in West London.
+Seven years on, and having completed many more classes and a two year residency in a studio shared with other jewellers, I’m super happy to be a designer / maker full time, with my own studio - the smallest of 16 artists’ studios in a converted pavilion in West London.

 Here’s my shop, and if you’d like to customise a piece or commission something bespoke, contact me.